 Share the household work and have more sex!

 Loving is sharing.
 And sharing is caring.
 Caring is sharing the household chores.
 As perfectly as it rhymes, it also is as much true.
-A study from the University of Alberta shows that couples who share the household tasks are more likely to have a super hot sex life.
+A study from the University of Alberta shows that couples who share household tasks are more likely to have a super hot sex life.
 This leads to a greater relationship satisfaction and ensures that the couple remains “Busy”. *Cough Cough*

 Go for marriage counseling as soon as you can!

 Don’t wait for six long years before you go for a counseling session.
 Go sooner than that!
 No two people can ever be entirely similar.
-So, differences are bound to occur and arguments are bound to happen.
-Consulting a counselor will not only ensure that you sort out your arguments with your better half in a healthy way, but it will also save you from a huge amount of headache.
+So, differences are bound to occur, and arguments are bound to happen.
+Consulting a counselor will not only ensure that you sort out your arguments with your better half in a healthy way, but it will also save you from a huge amount of headaches.
 Be smart and go to a counselor as soon as you guys get serious while the relationship is still sailing smoothly.
-While the things are still fine, book an appointment for a session so you are better equipped with unforeseen future arguments.
+While things are still fine, book an appointment for a session so you are better equipped with unforeseen future arguments.
 Predict the hurricane already and take the required measures to keep calm.

 You dare not roll your eyes.
 No contempt, please.

-The honeymoon phase is a myth
+The Honeymoon Phase is a Myth

-Stop hanging on to the so-called fairy-tail phase and snap back into the reality of marriage because reality is much more beautiful than the honeymoon phase.
-According to researchers at Deakin’s University’s Australian Center on Quality of Life, couples are in their happiest phase after the first year of marriage.
+Stop hanging on to the so-called fairy-tale phase and snap back into the reality of marriage because reality is much more beautiful than the honeymoon phase.
+According to researchers at Deakin University’s Australian Center on Quality of Life, couples are in their happiest phase after the first year of marriage.
 Icing on the cake?
-Newly married couples are less likely to be happier than couples who had been married for a long time.
+Newly married couples are less likely to be happier than couples who have been married for a long time.
 Let’s assume it’s the bonding hormones responsible for this magic.
 Melissa Weinberg, a lead researcher, attributed the newly married couple’s sadness to the “wedding hangover” – A feeling of sadness once the wedding is over and the actual marriage phase begins.

-Images Credit: pixabay.com, maxpixel.freegreatpicture.com
+Images Credit: pixabay.com